walisc/WPooW/docs/CustomElements-FullExample.md

 ```

 And that's it!
-I added this at the root of my plugin, but you can theoretically add it anywhere, resulting in a file
+I added this at the root of my plugin (but you can theoretically add it anywhere) resulting in a file
-structure as follows:-
+structure that looks like this:-

 ```bash
 wpoowbookreviewer